Denver7 | WeatherToday's Forecast

 and last updated

-The monsoon moisture make a comeback for much of the Western Slope along with the central and southern mountains Thursday.
-A Flood Watch is in effect from 6 a.m.
-Thursday until Friday night for the potential of flash flooding.
+DENVER — The monsoon moisture makes a comeback for much of the Western Slope along with the central and southern mountains this evening into Friday.
+A Flood Watch is in effect until midnight Friday for the potential of flash flooding.
 Some areas could see 1-2 inches of rain from slow-moving thunderstorms.

-Another system rolls into the state Friday, bringing cooler temperatures, cloudy skies and another round of showers and thunderstorms.
-The Denver metro area will see highs in the upper 70s to lower 80s to end to work week and kick off the weekend.
+Another system rolls into the state Friday along with a cold front, bringing cooler temperatures, cloudy skies and another round of showers and thunderstorms to the Denver metro area.
+The city will see highs in the upper 70s to lower 80s to end to work week and kick off the weekend.

 Look for warmer weather early next week along with a bit more sunshine!